sriyogesh94/dcos-docs/1.9/networking/service-and-pod-networking.md

 The service and host ports (including the environment variables `$PORT_HTTP`, `$PORT_HTTPS`, and `$PORT_MON`), are both now `2001`, `2002` and `3000`.

 Each *port-definition* in a `portDefinitions` array allows you to specify a `protocol`, a `name`, and `labels` for each definition.
 When starting new tasks, Marathon will pass this metadata to Mesos.
 Mesos will expose this information in the `discovery` field of the task.
-Custom network discovery solutions can consume this field. <!-- this flow seems important and should come earlier -->
+Custom network discovery solutions can consume this field.

 Example *port-definition* requesting a dynamic `tcp` port named `http` with the label `VIP_0` set to `10.0.0.1:80`: